MatthN/MatthN.github.io/_posts/2024-03-23-Bayesian_optimization.markdown

     'validate_parameters': None,
     'verbosity': None}

 If model training is expensive, testing all possible combinations in the hyperparameter space quickly becomes undesirable or even infeasible.
 For example, creating a grid for 3 hyperparameters with each 10 values to evaluate already gives 1,000 possible combinations.
+This is the **curse of dimensionality**.
+Adding hyperparameters exponentially increases the number of possible configurations.

 ### Random Search
 A simple way to deal with the large number of possible configurations is to perform a **random search**.
 Instead of testing each possible option you pick $$n$$ random configurations and see which performs best.
 Let's implement an example using `RandomizedSearchCV` from scikit-learn.